vacu9708/Study-records/Web development/Server-side/Microservices architecture/Concepts/readme.md

 ![image](https://user-images.githubusercontent.com/67142421/235345619-b29d9116-d1aa-4ef3-bd1c-8ebe126c01f0.png)<br>
 ![image](https://user-images.githubusercontent.com/67142421/235345623-c4b76fa3-1ab6-4625-ab6f-1f9c3f7bfbfa.png)<br>
 The circuit breaker is used to prevent a failure(timeout) in one area from causing cascading failures throughout the entire system.<br>
-It prevents critical resources from being unnecessarily wasted in the calling service and the remote service.<br>
+It prevents resources from being unnecessarily wasted both in the calling service and the remote service, which leads to preventing the propagation of the failures.<br>
-A circuit breaker object monitors its microservices and if it detects a failure, it blocks any further requests to the microservice.
+A circuit breaker object monitors its microservices and if it detects a failure, it
 ### Process
 A circuit breaker keeps track of the responses by wrapping the call to the remote service.
+#### `Closed`
-During normal operation, when the remote service is responding successfully, we say that the circuit breaker is in a “closed” state.
-When in the closed state, a circuit breaker passes the request through to the remote service normally.<br>
+During normal operation, when the remote service is responding successfully, the circuit breaker is in a `closed` state.<br>
+When in the closed state, the circuit breaker passes the request through to the remote service normally.
+#### `Open`
-When a remote service returns an error or times out, the circuit breaker increments an internal counter.
-If the count of errors exceeds a configured threshold, the circuit breaker switches to an “open” state.
-When in the open state, a circuit breaker immediately returns an error to the caller without even attempting the remote call.
+When a remote service returns an error or times out, the circuit breaker increments an internal counter.<br>
+If the count of errors exceeds a configured threshold, the circuit breaker switches to an `open` state.<br>
+When in the open state, the circuit breaker blocks any further requests to the remote service.
+#### `Half-open`
+After some configured time, the circuit breaker switches from open to a `half-open` state.<br>
+In this state, it lets a few requests pass through to the remote service to check if it’s still unavailable or slow.
+- If the error rate or slow call rate is above the configured threshold, it switches back to the open state.
+- If the error rate or slow call rate is below the configured threshold, however, it switches to the closed state to resume normal operation.